n-samaniego/n-samaniego.github.io/index.md

 # Welcome to My Website!
 This is the main page of my site.
-From here, you can go and explore my blog and my projects, as well as read a little bit about me!
+From here, you can go and explore my blog, my projects, my story, as well as read a little bit about me!

 ## Blog: